sylvainschmitt/website/content/authors/admin/_index.md

   url: "https://ur-forets-societes.cirad.fr/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Postdoctoral researcher in evolution and ecology working on tropical trees.
+bio: Researcher in Ecology and Climate Change for tropical forests.

 interests:
 - Tropical forests